nilegee/familynest/README.md

 - `GET/POST /api/calendarEvents`
 - `GET/POST /api/chores`
 - `GET/POST /api/profiles`
+- `GET /api/reminders` to list scheduled reminders
+- `POST /api/reminders` to schedule a new reminder

 The client performs `POST` calls with the entire dataset and expects `JSON` responses.
 If the server cannot be reached, the app transparently falls back to the data stored in `localStorage`.